jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   d.
 Run the ```make``` command

 19) What is the name of the new package managers developed by Canonical and Red Hat?
-  a.  flatpak and apt
+  a.
+Flatpak and apt
-  b.  flatpak and snap
+  b.
+Flatpak and snap
   c.  snapcraft and flatter
   d.  dnf and apt